kazioktrolll/bipolAPI/README.md

 ### Validation
 When the geometry design is finished, and you wish to proceed to the calculations, it is advised to check the `VALIDATION` mode and ensure that everything is in order.
-You can check the geometry as seen by AVL, the actual core of this app that will be conducting the calculations, as well as the reference wingspan, wing area, and chord used for calculation of the parameters.
+You can check the geometry as seen by AVL, the actual core of this app that will be conducting the calculations, as well as the reference wingspan, wing area, and chord used for the calculation of the parameters.

 ### Calculations